-Social Agreement Examples of what this looks like: Examples of what this does NOT look like: I will take care of our campus and its resources.
-Being mindful of your physical surroundings Picking up trash or loose items in hallways, classroom and other locations Using equipment as designed (i.e, desks, chairs, chromebooks, doors, lockers, etc.) Propping feet on furnitureSitting on table and I will engage in healthy, positive dialogue and interactions.
-Speaking kindly Saying please, thank you, may I help Holding the door Using a positive tone & an appropriate volume Making sure everyone feels safe Laughing at another person I will be where the learning is happening.
-Arriving to class on time Leaving class one student at a time Holding to a 3-minute target time for facilities use ● Hanging out in I will be ready to learn.
-Keeping hands to selves Bringing necessary materials to class Indicating readiness to learn with your posture (eyes on instruction, seated near instruction, etc.) Pushing/Shoving (hands-on) Being distracted by electronics Hanging on each other Lying down Off-task conversations Rude behavior at assemblies, performances, events
+Social Agreement Examples of what this looks like: Examples of what this does NOT look like: • I will take care of our campus and its resources.
+Being mindful of your physical surroundings Picking up trash or loose items in hallways, classroom and other locations Using equipment as designed (i.e, desks, chairs, chromebooks, doors, lockers, etc.) • Propping feet on Speaking kindly Saying please, thank you, may I help Holding the door Using a positive tone & an appropriate volume Making sure everyone feels safe Using profanity Putting people down Laughing at another person Exhibiting bullying behavior • I will be where the learning is happening.
+Arriving to class on time Leaving class one student at a time Holding to a 3-minute target time for facilities use Wandering/Laps Numerous or lengthy bathroom breaks Hanging out in various locations when assigned to a class Meeting up with friends in the halls or bathroom "Packing up" early

+• I will be ready to learn.
+Keeping hands to selves Bringing necessary materials to class Indicating readiness to learn with your posture (eyes on instruction, seated near instruction, etc.) Pushing/Shoving (hands-on) Being distracted by electronics Hanging on each other Lying down Off-task conversations Rude behavior at assemblies, performances, events ----------------------------- -- ---